How To Create Winning Sales Decks (+4 Sales Deck Examples)

 3. SalesForce Sales Deck Example: Simplify the Complex

-If you are not aware, Salesforce is the company behind the world’s number one CRM solution – Sales Cloud.
+If you are unaware, Salesforce is the company behind the world’s number one CRM solution – Sales Cloud.
 Salesforce’s cloud-based applications have transformed the way businesses communicate with customers.
 Salesforce’s sales deck is simple, easy to understand, and visually appealing, making it easy to focus on the individual product lines and customer success stories.

 4. LinkedIn Sales Deck Example

-You’re good at what you do, but you know there’s the next level
+You’re good at what you do, but know that there’s a next level.

-That’s where our 12 week intensive Sales Mastery program comes in.
+That’s where our 12-week intensive Sales Mastery program comes in.

 Our individual sales coaching program involves a tailored learning system consisting of e-learning, six 1-on-1 coaching sessions and email support.

-We call it ‘intensive’ because it is – during the 12 weeks, you’ll be working on your sales skills, gathering and documenting your sales process, crafting new scripts and working on perfecting your craft.
+We call it ‘intensive’ because it is – during the 12 weeks, you’ll be working on your sales skills, gathering and documenting your sales process, crafting new scripts and perfecting your craft.

 Sales Mastery training course